ilastik/ilastik.github.io/documentation/basics/installation.md

 In order to enable these workflows, please follow the instructions in the section about [commercial solver installation](#solver-setup).

-On *Mac* and *Linux* only Learning in the Tracking workflow *requires* a commercial solver (CPLEX or Gurobi).
+On *Mac* and *Linux* only Learning the weights in the Tracking with Learning Workflow *requires* a commercial solver (CPLEX or Gurobi).
-Furthermore, the results of the Boundary Segmentation with Multicut and the Tracking workflow tend to be more accurate using one of the two commercial solvers.
+Furthermore, the results of the Boundary Segmentation with Multicut Workflow and the Tracking Workflow tend to be more accurate using one of the two commercial solvers.

 ## Basic Installation <a id="basic-installation"></a>